GregorMilliganUoN/GregorMilliganUoN/README.md

 - 🤔 I’m currently working as a ✨data scientist✨ with [Kooth](https://www.kooth.com/) -  a digital mental health platform!

-- 📓 My PhD project is based on [applying machine learning methods to understand well-being](https://github.com/GregorMilliganUoN/PhD_Proposal_Document)
+- 📓 My PhD project is based on [applying machine learning methods to understand loneliness](https://github.com/GregorMilliganUoN/PhD_Proposal_Document)

 - 🤝 I’m looking for help with **the exploration of NLP Techniques**

 - 👨‍💻 All of my projects are available at [here](https://github.com/GregorMilliganUoN?tab=repositories)

-- 📝 I regularly write articles on [create a blog maybe?](create a blog maybe?)

 - 📫 How to reach me **gregor.milligan@nottingham.ac.uk**

-- 📄 Know about my experiences [maybe](maybe)

 - ⚡ Fun fact **I am decent guitar player and love to rock climb 🧗🏻**